AmanchukwuLab/electrolytomics/README.md

 4. Open the notebooks from the `notebooks` directory and run them cell-by-cell.

 ## Dependencies
-The following libraries are required:
+The following libraries are required (refer `environment.yml` file):
 - Python 3.8+
 - Jupyter Notebook
 - Pandas